FabriceSalvaire/sidita/doc/sphinx/source/overview.rst

 Going further with Sidita
 -------------------------

-The best way to know what you can do with Sidita, and to learn it, is to look at the examples:
+The best way to know what you can do with Sidita, and to learn it, is to look these pages :

+ * :ref:`First Steps <first-steps-page>`
  * :ref:`Sidita Reference Manual <reference-manual-page>`

 Which platforms are supported by Sidita ?